ibm-watson-iot/iot-python/README.md

 ## Documentation

-Documentation for the library is now located inside Bluemix:
+Documentation is generated using [pydoc-markdown](https://github.com/NiklasRosenstein/pydoc-markdown): http://ibm-watson-iot.github.io/iot-python/

+Please note the documentation is very much a work in progress at the moment, and is being addressed under [Issue #112](https://github.com/ibm-watson-iot/iot-python/issues/112).
+Additional documentation for the library is available in Bluemix, but it's a little out of date in places:

 -  [Application Developers](https://console.ng.bluemix.net/docs/services/IoT/applications/libraries/python.html)
 -  [Device Developers](https://console.ng.bluemix.net/docs/services/IoT/devices/libraries/python.html)